rama1997/Handwritten-Digit-Recognition/README.md

 With an accuracy rating of 97%, the KNN classifier proves to be an effective algorithm to recognize handwritten digits.
 Looking at the PCAs plots for pairs of the MNIST dataset, there seems to be a clear distinction between any two digits which accounts for the high accuracy of the KNN classifier.

-Full report pdf can be found in the repo.
+Full report pdf with sources can be found in the repo.